rahul-gharat/dronahq-docs/docs/git-sync.md

     <figcaption align = "center"><i>Bitbucket SSH URL</i></figcaption>
    </figure>

-3. Log in to your DronaHQ Studio account and create an app or open an existing one.
+3. Log in to your DronaHQ account and create an app or open an existing one.

 4. Navigate to `Publish > Git Operation`.